DetactiveApp/api-prototype/docs/api/README.md

 ## POST /game/{story_uuid}/start

-Registers a new story to play for the user at given story uuid in the url and using the users current position for the body payload.
+Registers a new game to play for the user at given story_uuid in the url and using the users current position for the body payload.

 ### Body Example:
 ```json